HRM-050: Protection of Minors and Reporting Abuse

 - Providing centralized program registration and Youth Protection training;

-- Approving a covered program to operate based on compliance with registration, training, and background checks;
+- Approving a covered program to operate based on compliance with registration, training, and background check requirements;

 - Collecting reports of suspected child abuse and neglect; and